SmritiVerma6725/ai-revenue-recovery-orchestrator/CONFLUENCE_PRESENTATION.md

 **Team demo:** AI Revenue Recovery Orchestrator
 **Current demo mode:** Synthetic transactions, simulated recovery, Dockerized local deployment

-> This document is a Confluence-style presentation draft.
-It is written for review first.
-Nothing in this document has been pushed as part of this edit.

 ---

 ## 1. Executive Summary